plain-plain-text/atom-config/README.md

 also changes the configuration file to enable autosave, which is disabled by default in Atom.

+## Installation and Usage

+### MacOS

+1. Save [atom-setup.sh](https://raw.githubusercontent.com/plain-plain-text/atom-config/master/setup-atom.sh) as a file to your Desktop.
+1. Open up `Terminal.app` (located in `Applications/Utilities`)
+1. In `Terminal.app`, type in: `sh ~/Desktop/setup-atom.sh` and hit “return.”

+### Linux

+Just like the MacOS instructions, more or less.
+For now.

+### Windows

+Instructions to come once a Powershell script is available.

 ## Packages

 ### Usability Packages